close

 • Moisture

-Eventually mould destroys whatever it grows on because it consumes the material and uses it for nutrients.
-As it matures, mould releases tiny spores that travel through the air; in some species, these spores have mycotoxins and allergens attached to them.
+Over time mould will destroy whatever it grows on because it consumes the material and uses it for nutrients.
+As mould matures, it releases microscopic spores that are carried on the air to other places.
+In some mould species, these spores have mycotoxins and allergens attached to them.
 It is the mycotoxins and allergens that can affect our health and cause allergic reactions.

 get rid of mould permanently

-For mould to thrive it requres access to a sustained source of moisture.
-In a home this is usually in the form of a damp patch in a wall caused by leaking pipe or the condensation created by our lifestyles.
-Cooking, bathing, drying clothes indoors and breathing without adequate ventilation all contribute to excess moisture in the air.
-Droplets can form on indoor surfaces such as mirrors, windowsills and on walls, particularly when they're cold.
+Mould requres access to a sustained source of moisture in order to grow.
+In most homes, mould spreads out from damp patches on your walls where moisture from a leaking pipe or condensation builds up.
+Activities such as cooking, bathing, drying clothes indoors and breathing all contribute to excess moisture in the air.
+Without adequate ventilation, droplets of condensation can form on indoor surfaces such as mirrors, windowsills and on walls, particularly when they're cold.

 Child_suffering_with_asthma_due_to_mould